-The Company has a well-defined risk management framework.
-The Board of Directors of the Company has adopted a Risk Management Policy.
-The Company has exposure to the following risks arising from financial instruments:
+The Group has a well-defined risk management framework.
+The Board of Directors has adopted a Risk Management Policy.
+The Group has exposure to the following risks arising from financial instruments:

 - Credit risk;

 - Liquidity risk; and

 - Market risk

 Risk management framework